reactjs/react.dev/content/docs/context.md

 Requires a [function as a child](/docs/render-props.html#using-props-other-than-render).
 The function receives the current context value and returns a React node.
 The `value` argument passed to the function will be equal to the `value` prop of the closest Provider for this context above in the tree.
 If there is no Provider for this context above, the `value` argument will be equal to the `defaultValue` that was passed to `createContext()`.

-All Consumers are re-rendered whenever the Provider value changes.
+> Note
+>
+> For more information about the 'function as a child' pattern, see [render props](/docs/render-props.html).

+All Consumers that are descendants of a Provider will re-render whenever the Provider's `value` prop changes.
+The propagation from Provider to its descendant Consumers is not subject to the `shouldComponentUpdate` method, so the Consumer is updated even when an ancestor component bails out of the update.

 Changes are determined by comparing the new and old values using the same algorithm as [`Object.is`](//developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is#Description).
-(This can cause some issues when passing objects as `value`: see [Caveats](#caveats).)

 > Note
 >
-> For more information about this pattern, see [render props](/docs/render-props.html).
+> The way changes are determined can cause some issues when passing objects as `value`: see [Caveats](#caveats).

 ## Examples